ACME Client Guide¶

 Use the challenge_map parameter to assign different challenge types and

-handlers per domain.
-This is useful when some domains need DNS-01 (e.g.,
+handlers per identifier.
+This is useful when some DNS identifiers need DNS-01

 from lacme.challenges.http01 import HTTP01Handler